g13g/cucon-app/README.md

 A tiny widget that can perform currency conversions.

 Features:

-- select the source and target currencies
+- Ability to select source and target currencies
-- input the source amount
+- Ability to input the source or target amount (bidirectional conversion)

-- convert Euro amounts to foreign currency amounts
-- convert foreign currency amounts to Euro amounts
+Conversion rates are retrieved from this [Exchange Rate API](https://exchangeratesapi.io)

 Demo available here: [https://cucon.netlify.app](https://cucon.netlify.app)